Mono Lake: Tufa morphology

 Over time, many hypotheses have been developed regarding the formation of the large thinolite crystals (also referred to as glendonite) in thinolitic tufa.
 It was relatively clear that the thinolites represented a calcite pseudomorph after some unknown original crystal.
 The original crystal was only determined when the mineral ikaite was discovered in 1963.
-Ikaite, or hexahydrated CaCO_{3}, is metastable and only crystallizes at near-freezing temperatures.
+Ikaite, or CaCO3*6H2O, is metastable and only crystallizes at near-freezing temperatures.
 It is also believed that calcite crystallization inhibitors, such as phosphate, magnesium, and organic carbon, may help stabilize ikaite.
-When heated, ikaite breaks down and becomes replaced by smaller crystals of calcite.
+When heated, ikaite breaks down and is replaced by smaller crystals of calcite.
 In the Ikka Fjord of Greenland, ikaite was also observed to grow in columns similar to the tufa towers of Mono Lake.
 This has led scientists to believe that thinolitic tufa is an indicator of past climates in Mono Lake because they reflect very cold temperatures.

 Tufa chemistry

 Russell (1883) studied the chemical composition of the different tufa types in Lake Lahontan, a large Pleistocene system of multiple lakes in California, Nevada, and Oregon.
-Not surprisingly, it was found that the tufas consisted primarily of CaO and CO_{2}.
-However, they also contain minor constituents of MgO (~2 wt%), Fe/Al-oxides (.25-1.29 wt%), and PO_{5} (0.3 wt%).
+Not surprisingly, it was found that the tufas consisted primarily of CaO and CO2|link=Carbon dioxide.
+However, they also contain minor constituents of MgO (~2 wt%), Fe/Al-oxides (.25-1.29 wt%), and PO5|link=Phosphorus oxide (0.3 wt%).